We have a dispensary at St Mary’s Surgery and are able to dispense medications for any eligible patients.

 Please contact our dispensary team if you wish to receive home deliveries.

 Once registered, you may order your prescriptions online using SystmOnline, the NHS App or by posting your prescription through the door as usual.
 Please DO NOT order any medication through askmyGP as this will not be actioned.

-You can post your repeat prescriptions through the red post box in the portacabin or through the letterbox at no 80 St Mary’s Street, where dispensary is based.
+You can post your repeat prescriptions through the red post box in the portacabin or through the post box at no 37 St Mary’s Street, where dispensary is based.
 (Just across the road from the old surgery building.)

 You must order your medication by 6.30pm the Friday BEFORE delivery is due.

 You will be asked to confirm if you are exempt from paying for your medication and, if so, to provide your certificate number.